Validator Compensation

 └─ Network fully self-sustainable ✅

-Governance control: Inflation rate adjustable via governance vote (max 5% annual cap).
+Governance control: Inflation rate and operational cost target are adjustable via tPIL governance vote (inflation max 5% annual cap).

 Claiming Rewards